 Château de Bonnezeaux

-The Chateau de Bonnezeaux's history as a wine estate goes as far back as the early 19th century and it has been in Guyonne Saclier de la Bâtie's extended family for generations.
-(You're probably now wondering why you haven't heard of this winery before.
+The Chateau de Bonnezeaux's history as a wine estate goes as far back as the early 19th century.
+It has been in Guyonne Saclier de la Bâtie's extended family for generations.
+(You're probably wondering why you haven't heard of this winery before.
 Well, for the last three decades they haven't made a single bottle of wine.)
 In the early 1980s, the winery was shut down and its holdings were rented out.
 Soon after, the arrangements with local winemakers fell apart and the vines were abandoned.

-After two years of replanting & reclaiming the vineyards, 2016 was the first year Guyonne and her family felt comfortable keeping the entire production.
+After spending two years replanting the vineyards, 2016 was the first year Guyonne and her family felt comfortable keeping the entire production.
 Currently they have just under four hectares of Chenin Blanc planted with another three hectares of land unplanted.
-The 2016 was made from two vineyards totaling 2 hectares: one a 70 year old vineyard in Bonnezaux, the other a 40 year old vineyard in Coteaux du Lyon.
+The 2016 was made from two vineyards totaling 2 hectares: one a 70 year old vineyard in Bonnezaux, the other a 40 year old vineyard in the Coteaux du Lyon.